 The focus of this chapter's discussion is secondary lymphedema, the type caused by a known, significant insult to lymphatic tissues (Table 104-2).
 It is well documented that lymphedema occurs with great frequency when direct trauma is rendered to regional nodes and/or vessel structures.
 Degradation of lymphatic health is also noted when adjacent tissues such as superficial and deep veins become diseased, when cellulitis occurs, or when accumulations of adipose or radiation fibrosis mechanically disrupt drainage of skin lymphatics.1,3,5 The following discussion is aimed at assisting with differential diagnosis, since all edemas do not occur in pure form.

 Table 104-2 Common Causes of Secondary Lymphedema |Favorite Table|Download (.pdf)

 Table 104-2 Common Causes of Secondary Lymphedema

 |Chronic Venous Insufficiency|

-Lymphedema always involves a compromised mechanical function ...
+Lymphedema always involves a compromised mechanical function within ...